Financial support for procedural and emergency training.

 The Rural Procedural Grants Program provides a grant of $2,000 per day to general practitioners who are practising unsupervised procedural and emergency medicine practitioners in rural and remote areas to assist them in maintaining or updating their skills.

-Where possible, Rural Health West's education activities is approved for the Rural Procedural Grants Program.
+Where possible, Rural Health West's education activities are approved for the Rural Procedural Grants Program.

 The Program provides support for: